 The Corps was founded in 1992 by the late John Dengler and the South Main Preservation Society as a way to share the history of the Lewis and Clark Expedition and the history of the City of St. Charles.

 The Corps members wear the dress uniform of field musicians and color guard from the 1st US Infantry during the period of 1804-1810.
 The bearskin-crested round hats are adorned with a deer tail, black leather cockade, and eagle.
 The red wool coats worn by our fifers and drummers sometimes cause them to be mistakenly identified as British "redcoats."
 Historically, field musicians wore coats made in the reverse colors than the infantry so that they could be easily distinguished on the battlefield.
 For this reason, our Color Guard wears blue coats with red trim, while our musicians wear red coats with blue trim.

-In it's 22-year history, the Lewis and Clark Fife and Drum Corps has performed all across the midwest and other places throughout our nation including Washington, D.C. and Monticello, the home of Thomas Jefferson, and even as far as Ludwigsburg, Germany.
+In our history, the Lewis and Clark Fife and Drum Corps has performed all across the midwest and other places throughout our nation including Washington, D.C. and Monticello, the home of Thomas Jefferson, and even as far as Ludwigsburg, Germany.
 They have performed at the US Army Ball, and many parades.
-They are the host corps for Lewis and Clark Heritage Days, a muster held every May in St. Charles, Missouri.
 They travel to and perform at several rendezvous, encampments, festivals, and living history events, and attend the Annual Midwest Conference of Fifes, Drums, and Pipes.
 They can be seen and heard throughout St. Charles and the surrounding area, particularly along Historic Main Street.

 Meet our Instructors